The shadows and photon rings of two minimal deformations of Schwarzschild black holes: Shadows and photon rings of KS and GK BHs in different spherical accretion models

 By incorporating Eqs.~\eqref{11} and \eqref{12} with the condition $\mathscr{E}=1$ for matter radially infalling from infinity, we derive the redshift factor expression for spherical accretion with radial infall motion

 In the above equation, the ``$+$'' sign represents the case where light rays are moving away from the BH, but the ``$-$'' sign represents the case where light rays are moving towards the BH.
-For the three types of BHs under discussion, the expressions of $g_\pm$ are as follows
+For the three types of BHs under discussion, the expressions of $g_\pm$ are as follows \begin{widetext} \begin{itemize} \item SC BH \end{itemize}